-- a) Numbers of validated data points used in the Gas Demand EUC Modelling - b) EUC definitions - c) Data aggregations used in the Gas Demand EUC Modelling (e.g. where data has been aggregated across multiple LDZs and/or consumption bands) - d) WAR Band boundaries to be applied for the coming year - e) Outcomes of the Gas Demand EUC Modelling, including regressions parameters and load factors - f) A review of the performance of the NDM algorithm during the previous full gas year - a.
+- Numbers of validated data points used in the Gas Demand EUC Modelling - EUC definitions - Data aggregations used in the Gas Demand EUC Modelling (e.g. where data has been aggregated across multiple LDZs and/or consumption bands) - WAR Band boundaries to be applied for the coming year - Outcomes of the Gas Demand EUC Modelling, including regressions parameters and load factors - A review of the performance of the NDM algorithm during the previous full gas year - a.
 Weather Analysis, - b.
 Unidentified Gas Analysis and - c.
 NDM Daily Demand Analysis